Last Updated on October 19, 2022

 New World How To Fix Lag Detected Issue

 Note: If you’re facing just stuttering issues, just head to the stuttering section.
-It is also recommended that you cap your FPS to 60 or below before the devs push an optimization update.
+You should also cap your FPS to 60 or below before the devs push an optimization update.

 Let’s start with the system requirements of the game: